alphagov/govuk-developer-docs/source/manual/nagstamon.html.md

 To configure an SSH action:

+- Install the `govuk-cli` which includes the `govuk connect` tool via `brew install alphagov/gds/govuk-cli`.
 - Go in to the Settings
 - Select the "Actions" tab
 - Delete all the existing actions (SSH, RDP, ...)